mayekukhisa/scaffold-cli/README.md

-# Scaffold
+# Scaffold CLI

-Scaffold is a project structure generator tool that automates the setup of new projects, allowing developers to dive straight into building their applications without the hassle of initial configuration.
+**Scaffold CLI** is a project structure generator tool that automates the setup of new projects, allowing developers to dive straight into building their applications without the hassle of initial configuration.

 ## Key Features